paths to spiritual awareness are many.

 Even in the midst of the greatest foreground

-while interpretations such as this Oracle aim
+while interpretations offered by texts such as this oracle can only try

-to represent the hexagrams in words.
+to represent them in words.

-However, no representation of spirituality -
+No representation of spirituality -

-Representations may lead us to spirituality but
+Representations may point us to spirituality and participate in it, but

-We each have
+We can each have

-our own experiences of spirituality,
+our own direct experience of spirituality,

 which we can reach without the aid of any representation.